Baaaaam/benchmarks/CanonicalDescription/test1/README.md

     * <sup>235</sup>U   :    3.25%w
     * <sup>238</sup>U   :   96.75%w
     * <sup>16</sup>O    :   13.44%w \
-    * the %w are normalize to the quantity of uranium... but because the reactor fuel mass is given in oxyde metal, one provides also the corresponding oxygen quantity
+    * the %w are normalize to the quantity of uranium... but because the reactor fuel mass is given in Oxide metal, one provides also the corresponding oxygen quantity

   * **Used UOX** @43.03 GWd/tonne (atomic):
     * <sup>234</sup>U   :   0.00026%